- Intrusion Detection System Blocking

 Configuring a firewall is a required step in configuring blocking policies.
 Find detailed information and step-by-step instructions in configuring a firewall within our Add a firewall and associated credentials documentation.

 Before setting up blocking policies, you must determine and select the zone(s) on which you want to use the blocking functionality.
 Be aware that incident-based blocks issue blocks to all firewalls by default, regardless of the source.
-You can change this in the Alert Logic UI by setting up zones and enabling zone-based blocking.
+You can change this in the Alert Logic console by setting up zones and enabling zone-based blocking.
 Information on zones and zone-based blocking can be found in our Select a zone documentation.

 - Configure Blocking Policies